 Because every FAFSA can not be checked for accuracy, the U.S. Department of Education has set up the verification process as a "checks and balances" system.
 At least 30% of the students applying for financial aid are chosen for verification either by the U.S. Department of Education or by the academic institution.
 If your application is chosen, you will receive an email from the Financial Aid Office at A-B Tech to your A-B Tech student email account requesting additional documentation.
 You will need to provide this information to the Financial Aid Office in the K Ray Bailey building as soon as possible so that we can determine your eligibility for financial assistance.
 Your application will not be processed further until the requested verification documentation has been received.

-You can request a copy of your tax return by calling the IRS Customer Service number at (800) 908-9946.
+You can request a copy of your tax return by accessing the IRS website at www.irs.gov.